How to redirect in PHP

 - If you are using HTML code then it should be used before <!DOCTYPE> declaration.

-- You have to provide the absolute URL in the header function, otherwise, an error is generated.
+- You must provide the absolute URL in the header function, otherwise, an error is generated.
 See the examples section below.

 - You should use either exit() or die() after the header() function.